Saïd Bakari: RKC Waalwijk

 After a successful trial with Eerste Divisie club RKC Waalwijk, Bakari signed for their under-23 side in summer 2017 on an amateur basis.
 He made his first-team debut for the club on 25 August 2017 as a substitute in a 2–1 defeat to Jong AZ.
 He scored his first goal for the club in the first minute of a 4–1 win over SC Telstar on 17 November 2021.
 In December 2017, he signed a two-year professional contract with the club, including the option for a further year, having played in 15 of the club's first 16 matches.
 In total, he scored once in 23 matches during the 2017–18 season.
 He played three times during the 2018–19 season as Waalwijk were promoted to the Eredivisie via the play-offs.

 Bakari made his Eredivisie debut on 11 August 2019 in a 2–0 defeat to AZ Alkmaar, becoming the first player from Comoros to play in the division.
 Bakari played mainly as a left-back during the early stages of the 2019–20 season following an injury to usual left-back Paul Quasten.
 He scored his first Eredivisie goal on 19 October 2019 in the 63rd minute of a 2–1 home defeat to AFC Ajax.
 He made 18 appearances in the 2019–20 Eredivisie, scoring once, before the season was cut short due to the COVID-19 pandemic.
 In September 2020, Baraki signed a contract with RKC valid until summer 2023.
 He scored for the club in a 1–0 win away to Heracles Almelo on 17 October 2021, which was his only goal in 30 league appearances that season.

+Sparta Rotterdam

+On 25 April 2023, Bakari signed a contract with Sparta Rotterdam for two seasons, with an option for a third, beginning in the 2023–24 season.